Percutaneous Endoscopic Gastrostomy Insertion In Children

-- Percutaneous endoscopic gastrostomy (PEG) insertion is a procedure to place a plastic feeding tube into your child's stomach.
-Your child may need a PEG tube if he cannot get enough nutrition eating food by mouth.
-Without enough nutrition, your child may lose too much weight, and stop growing.
-Your child may also become dehydrated (lose body fluids).
-Formula (liquid food) given through the PEG tube can give your child's body the nutrition it needs.
-The tube may also be used to decompress (remove air and fluid) your child's stomach.
-Your child may need decompression if his stomach does not empty well on its own.
+Percutaneous endoscopic gastrostomy (PEG) insertion is a procedure to place a soft, plastic feeding tube into your child's stomach.
+Your child may need a PEG tube if he cannot get enough nutrition by eating his food.
+Liquid food can be given through the tube to give your child's body the nutrition it needs.
+The tube may also be used to remove air and fluid from your child's stomach.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.